FHantke/brave-browser-wiki/PageGraph.md

 Not Done But Will Be Done Shortly
 ---
-* Time stamping all events
+* Timestamp all events
+* Module scripts
+* Scripts in SVG documents

 Would Be Nice / Someday / Known Limitations / Not Important for Current Needs
 ---